 The Iglesia ni Cristo (Tagalog, “Church of Christ”) claims to be the true Church established by Christ.
 Felix Manalo, its founder, proclaimed himself God’s prophet.

 Since it was founded in the Philippines in 1914, it has grown to more than two hundred congregations in sixty-seven countries outside the Philippines, including an expanding United States contingent.
 The Iglesia keeps the exact number of members secret, but it is estimated to be between three million and ten million worldwide.
-It is larger than the Jehovah’s Witnesses, a better known sect (which also claims to be Christ’s true Church).
 Iglesia is not better known, despite its numbers, because the majority of Iglesia’s members are Filipino.
-Virtually the only exceptions are a few non-Filipinos who have married into Iglesia families.

 The organization publishes two magazines, Pasugo and God’s Message, which devote most of their energies toward condemning other Christian churches, especially the Catholic Church.
 The majority of the Iglesia’s members are ex-Catholics.
-The Philippines is the only dominantly Catholic nation in the Far East, with eighty-four percent of its population belonging to the Church.
+The Philippines is the only dominantly Catholic nation in the Far East, with 84 percent of its population belonging to the Church.
 Since this is its largest potential source of converts, Iglesia relies on anti-Catholic scare tactics as support for its own doctrines, which cannot withstand biblical scrutiny.
-The Iglesia tries to convince people of its doctrines not by proving they are right, but by attempting to prove the Catholic Church’s teachings are wrong.

 Is Christ God?

 The Catholic teaching that most draws Iglesia’s fire is Christ’s divinity.
 Like the Jehovah’s Witnesses, Iglesia claims that Jesus Christ is not God but a created being.